doczmp/Sequence-manipulation-tools/README.md

 `python MutateDNAString.py --String AACA --nMut 2`

-To mutate all sequences in a fasta file a given substitution rate, you will need BioPython.
+To mutate all sequences in a fasta file a given substitution rate, you will need BioPython to read the file.
 Also here please provide number of mutations you want as a percentage value and simply run the code:

 `python MutateDNAFasta.py --fasta test.fa --nMut 50 --output testOutput.fa`